MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 ## Microsoft 365 support (running Teams apps in Microsoft 365 and Outlook)

 TeamsJS v.2.0 introduces the ability for certain types of Teams apps to run across the Microsoft 365 ecosystem.
 Currently, other Microsoft 365 application hosts (including Microsoft 365 app and Outlook) for Teams apps support a subset of the application types and capabilities you can build for the Teams platform.
-This support will expand over time.
+This support expands over time.
 For a summary of host support for Teams apps, see [TeamsJS capability support across Microsoft 365](../../m365-apps/teamsjs-support-m365.md).

 ## What's new in TeamsJS version 2.x.x